wizeline/djdna-snapshot2elasticsearch/README.md

 You can choose to create the index manually.
 If so, remember to add the mapping included in `resources/files/dna-es-mappings.json`.

-4. Load the data into Elasticsearch by running
+4. Load the data into Elasticsearch by running:
     ```
     python -m resources.load-dna-data
     ```